These Tips Can Help You Start Saving Immediately

 Summer heat in Texas can be brutal, but your electricity bill doesn’t have to make you sweat!
 Energy efficiency is necessary for your home so you can enjoy running your A/C unit, without paying ridiculously high electricity bills.
-Use these simple tips to lower your electric bill.
-Save a nice chunk o’ change on your electric bill, with very little effort.
+Use these simple tips to lower your electricity bill.
+Save a nice chunk o’ change on your electric bill with very little effort.

 Although fans don’t cool the air around them, they do circulate air.
 This breeze can make a room feel cooler.
 When fans are running, turn your thermostat up.
-Not only are they already using energy by being plugged in, you won’t need the A/C unit to run as cool with fans blowing the existing cooler air around the room.
+Not only are they already using energy by being plugged in, you won’t need the AC unit to run as cool with fans blowing.
 Place fans on opposite sides of a room to create a tunnel effect that will distribute the air better.

-When your air filters are clogged, the cool air from your air conditioner has to use more energy to push through into your home.
-Changing your filters regularly will help your unit run more efficiently, giving you more cool air, and lowering the cost of your electricity bill.
+When your air filters are clogged, your air conditioner has to use more energy to push cool air through into your home.
+Changing your filters regularly will help your unit run more efficiently, giving you more cool air while lowering the cost of your electricity bill.
 Switch out your filters monthly to avoid clogging.

 Check your small appliances.
 If they have transformers on them (that’s the little black cube at the end of the cord), you’ll want to avoid plugging those into your wall sockets.
 Even when you turn your devices and appliances off, the power may still be on if it’s plugged into the wall.
 This uses unnecessary energy, causing your electricity bill to rise.
 Unplug them when they aren’t in use, or grab a power strip for all of them.
 When you’re ready to shut them down, just turn off the power strip.

 If you’ve owned your major appliance or air conditioner for more than 10 years, it’s time to replace them.
 The older they get, the more energy they require to run properly.
-Purchase new appliances with Energy Efficiency Rating (EER) of 10, and you could be cutting the cost of running them by up to 50%.
+Purchasing new appliances could help you cut the cost of running them by up to 50%.

 The refrigerator is one of the biggest energy-sucking appliances in your home.
 Keeping the vents and fan clean and maintained.
-When those are clean, the energy it uses to cool the contents is far less.
+When clean, the fridge consumes far less energy.

 Laundry & Dishes

 Running your washer, dryer, and dishwasher can put out extra heat in your house.
-This causes your A/C to work harder to compensate.
-Consider running the dishwasher and washing machines during the off-peak hours which are generally 10:00 a.m. to 1:00 p.m. or 7:00 p.m. to 9:00 p.m.
+This causes your AC to work harder.
+Consider running the dishwasher and washing machines during the off-peak hours which are generally 10 a.m. to 1 p.m. or 7 p.m. to 9 p.m.
 Monday through Friday.
 Wash your dishes by hand, or consider using paper plates and plastic utensils for the hotter months.
 You may also want to purchase rinsing agents (like Jet Dry) that will take the place of the heated dry mode on your dishwasher.
 Wash all laundry with cold water, if possible, and be sure the load is full if you are using hot water.
 When packing wet laundry into your dryer, make sure there is room enough for the hot air to circulate.
 Putting too many items in the dryer will likely take longer to get the items dry, causing more energy usage, and expelling more heat into your home.